plone/training/theming/adv-diazo.rst

 `All the snippets are available here <http://pigeonflight.github.io/lessArcane/>`_.

-More snippets
+More Snippets
 -------------

-Make some links open in new window
+Make Some Links Open In New Window
 **********************************

 .. code-block:: xml